Drag to resize

 Description

-On completion of the full course the remote pilot will be awarded the Remote Pilot Certificate of Theoretical Knowledge by the Irish Aviation Authority (IAA) and also an Accreditation for the Completion of Practical Training by Safe Drone Academy.
-Both certificates are required by a remote pilot prior to commencing STS/PDRA operations.
+Upon successful completion of the course, participants will receive the 'Remote Pilot Certificate of Theoretical Knowledge' from the Irish Aviation Authority (IAA) and an 'Accreditation for the Completion of Practical Training' from Safe Drone Academy.

 2. Live Theory Course: Finish the theory course during an instructor-led webinar.
 More complex components are best covered with an expert!